xmos/lib_awe/lib_awe/lib/xs3a/readme.txt

-Please add the file lib_awe.a here
+Please add the file libAWECore.a here